My Priorities

 I’m committed to showing up, listening, and maintaining open, two-way communication.
 Most importantly, I will make sure District 2’s voices, concerns, and priorities are clearly represented in county decisions.

-2. Supporting local economic development across the county
+2. Supporting main street economic development across the county

 Johnson County has all the ingredients needed for a strong local economy.
 At a time when Iowa is struggling with economic growth, it’s more important than ever to support existing employers and help new businesses get started right here at home.